Tandem Mirror Experiment: Early mirrors and instability

 Magnetic mirror machines were among the first serious designs for fusion reactors, along with the stellarator and z-pinch.
 The machine was very simple, consisting largely of a solenoid in which the wires were not wound evenly but had areas at each end with more windings.
-When a current ran through the windings, the resulting field would pinch down at the ends, causing the electrons and ions to reflect back into the center and thereby stay confined.
+When a current ran through the windings, the resulting magnetic field would pinch down at the ends, causing the electrons and ions to reflect back into the center and thereby stay confined.
 Richard F. Post at the Lawrence Livermore National Laboratory (LLNL) became a major proponent of the concept, and Livermore became a worldwide center for mirror research.

 In a famous talk in 1954, Edward Teller expressed his belief that machines like the mirror had an inherent instability, today known as the interchange instability, which would make them incapable of trapping a plasma for anywhere near the required time scales.
 At the time, in the infancy of the program, none of the existing machines could confine a plasma long enough to see whether this was true.
 By 1960, Livermore had built several ever-larger mirror machines with longer confinement times, and no hint of the problem could be found.

 The mystery was solved at an international meeting in 1961 when Lev Artsimovich asked if the Livermore teams had calibrated a particular measurement instrument to account for a delay in its readings.
-They had not; it was immediately realized the apparent stability being measured was illusory.
-The US team concluded "we now do not have a single experimental fact indicating long and stable confinement."
+They had not; it was immediately realized the stability being measured was illusory, the apparent millisecond-long stability was in fact a millisecond-long delay in the readings, and the plasma was actually becoming unstable immediately.
+Artsimovich concluded "we now do not have a single experimental fact indicating long and stable confinement."